 General Thunderbolt 3 Compatibility Guidance

-- Most of early Thunderbolt 3 PCs (2015 and early 2016) require firmware and software updates before all adapters and docks will work.
+- Many Thunderbolt 3 PCs require firmware and software updates before all adapters and docks will work.

 - Dual display support is optional for Thunderbolt 3 PCs.
 How many displays are supported over Thunderbolt 3 depends on how the USB-C port has been wired on the system motherboard (up to a max of two), and is not changeable in software or by the Thunderbolt 3 graphics device.